cowbox13/spot/api-keys-edits.md

 # Prepare the Science Metastore

 One way to ensure connectivity is to create inbound rule for TCP on port 9472 and to ensure the database is publicly accessible.
 On AWS, you have several choices, one of which is RDS.
-RDS allows you to create Managed Services for Aurora, MariaDB, PostgreSQL, 0racle, Microsoft SQL Server.
+RDS allows you to create managed services for Aurora, MariaDB, PostgreSQL, 0racle, Microsoft SQL Server.

-This step prepares the Science metastore used to create the Science-schema.
+This step prepares the Data Science metastore, which is used to create the Science-schema.
 You need to retrieve following two sql scripts: